merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Visualizing SNV profiles using anvi'o

 R visualization is useful, but the heatmap in that figure can't effectively visualize more than a couple hundred positions.
 That's why there is a random subsampling step.
-But we can use the anvi'o interactive interface to display up to 25,000 nucleotide positions easily.
+But we can use the anvi'o {% include ARTIFACT name="interactive" text="interactive" %} interface to display up to 25,000 nucleotide positions easily.

-For this, we have a little program called `anvi-script-snvs-to-interactive` which reads an anvi'o variability profile, and creates an *anvi'o interactive interface-compatible* output from it.
+For this, we have a little program called `anvi-script-snvs-to-interactive` which reads an anvi'o variability profile, and creates an *anvi'o {% include ARTIFACT name="interactive" text="interactive" %} interface-compatible* output from it.

 So when you run this script the following way,